-If you’re not familiar with Arabian Maus, they look a bit like domestic shorthairs (the typical house cat you see in the US), but are very thin with longer legs and ears, adapted to desert life.
+If you’re not familiar with Arabian Maus, they look a bit like domestic shorthairs (the typical house cat you see in the US), but they are very thin with longer legs and ears, adapted to desert life.
 They come in a variety of colors, especially in spotted, calico, and tabby patterns.

 As I got up to continue toward my car, she followed me, meowing louder.
 I tried to coax her away, because even though we were on a side street, I didn’t want to encourage her to get that close to cars.

-She stayed a short distance away, but after I got inside and closed the door, I heard tiny paws up on my roof.
+She stayed a short distance away, but after I got inside and closed the door, I heard tiny paws on my roof.
 Then I saw her on my windshield, looking in at me and continuing to meow.

-I revved the engine to frighten her away, feeling a bit guilty about doing that, but of course putting her safety as a priority, as I needed to drive away and didn’t want her to get hurt.
+I revved the engine to frighten her away, feeling a bit guilty about doing that, but of course putting her safety as a priority as I needed to drive away and didn’t want her to get hurt.
 She scampered away, and waited outside of our clinic door for anyone else who might be coming out.